-- Make sure the environment you place your Philodendron birkin in is warm and adequately humid.
+- Ensure the environment you place your Philodendron birkin in is warm and humid.
 Keep other plants nearby to increase the humidity level, or mist the leaves every so often.

 - Place the Philodendron birkin in a room where the plant gets plenty of bright and indirect sunlight.

 Frequently Asked Questions about How to Repot Philodendron birkin

 Your Philodendron birkin grows relatively fast, so check it yearly for signs of becoming rootbound.
 If the roots start growing out the bottom of the container or pot, transplant or repot your Philodendron birkin in a bigger pot to maximize growth late in spring or early in summer.

 Is perlite or pumice good for Philodendron birkin?

 A Philodendron birkin needs well-draining loose soil, so perlite or pumice are good choices.
 A potting mix of perlite, pumice, potting soil, and orchid bark or peat moss is ideal for your Philodendron birkin.